fboscarpin/GoogleSearch/README.md

 4. Install the dependences (gems) using the command: bundler install

-5. Run the tests by executing the following the command in the folder "Features": cucumber features/search.feature
+5. Run the tests by executing the following the command in root folder: cucumber features/search.feature